gvwilson/thirdbit/fiction/iffy/index.md

 One two three four thumb.
 One four two three thumb.
 She heard footsteps in the corridor.
-"Take a deep breath and find the center of the storm," a long-ago voice said in her head.
+"Be the center of the storm,"
+a long-ago voice said in her head.
 It was now or never.